HHazard2002/Chess/README.md

 # Chess
- Chess game with AI algorithms
+This is a chess game that is currently playable with two players or against an alpha beta pruned algorithm